epinio/docs/docs/howtos/install_epinio_on_minikube.md

   metallb was successfully configured
 ```

-It is recommended enable a metric server pod to get information about metric errors:
+It is recommended to enable a metric server to get information about metric errors:
 ```bash
 $ minikube addons enable metrics-server
 ```